NHSDigital/IOPS-FHIR-Simplifier-Backup/NHSEnglandFHIRGenomicsImplementationGuide/backup/guides/FHIR-Genomics-Implementation-Guide/Home/Examples/Task/Task-WGSRareDiseaseTestOrderAccepted-TrioTestingFather-Example.page.md

 ## {{page-title}}

-Example of a Task created upon submission of a test request.
-NOTE: Task codes and status are pending further business analysis.
+Example of a Task for sample alignment of consultand samples.

 {{page:Home-Examples-ExamplesTemplate}}